5 things you should know about The Scream

 1. There are several versions of The Scream

 Munch’s most famous motif apparently started with a walk he took with two friends around sunset.
 The colourful spectacle provoked a strong reaction in Munch, while his friends remained indifferent.
-He tried to come to terms with this happening by putting it down on paper both in words and images, resulting in five versions of The Scream.
-As was the case for other artworks, Munch produced various versions in order to satisfy the demands of his clients, or to keep one for himself: four Scream “paintings” (two tempera paintings and two pastel drawings), of which two remained in his own possession and are in the MUNCH collection today.
+He tried to come to terms with this happening by putting it down on paper both in words and images, resulting in several versions of The Scream.
+As was the case for other artworks, Edvard Munch produced various versions in order to satisfy the demands of his clients, or to keep one for himself: four Scream “paintings”, two tempera paintings and two pastel drawings, of which two remained in his own possession and are in the MUNCH collection today.

 2. The Scream is a riddle